sha2kyou/sidefy-ruleset/README.md

   ├── info.json        # Metadata for this ruleset collection
   └── <ruleset-name>/  # Example ruleset folder (optional, one or more)
       ├── info.json    # Metadata for this ruleset
-      ├── rules.sideql # SideQL rules for this rulesetruleset
+      ├── rules.sidescript # SideScript rules for this ruleset
 ```

 ### info.json (ruleset)